devnyxie/quartz-notes/content/studies/c/radix.md

   - algorithm
   - c
 date: 2025-03-03
+description: Learn how to implement Radix Sort in C using Linked Lists.
 ---

 **Radix Sort** is a non-comparative sorting algorithm that sorts numbers by processing individual digits.
 It is a linear time complexity algorithm that is used to sort numbers in a fixed range.
 The algorithm works by sorting numbers based on their individual digits, starting from the least significant digit to the most significant digit.